aledesc/servitware-id-v3/README.md

 **LookUps**

-In almost all systems there are referential entities that in general have a numeric identifier, but that can also be a string of characters, this librebase to these classes two classes are created to manage referential entities, whose identifier can be an integer or a string of characters, these classes are:
+In almost all systems there are referential entities that in general have a numeric identifier, but that can also be a string of characters, this library has some classes that represents such entities, those are:

     - LookUp
     - LookUpStr
     - LookUpUUID

-Translated with DeepL.com (free version)